Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 Follow our social media accounts to keep up to date with specific programs and initiatives.

-The waste management sector generates four per cent of Tasmania's greenhouse gas emissions.
+The waste management sector generates about 4 per cent of Tasmania's greenhouse gas emissions.
 Cutting down the amount of waste going into our bins not only reduces emissions from transporting waste, it also reduces methane emissions from landfill.
 We could reduce total waste going to landfill each year by up to one third if we all composted and mulched our green waste.
 The best way to reduce waste is to avoid buying things you don’t need.
 Plan your shopping carefully and stick to your list.
 Choose items with low or no packaging.